 In their Market Guide, Gartner provides a diagram of the typical MHCH provider.
 Understanding each of the components of the diagram can help you evaluate potential MHCH providers.

-Provider Hosted Cloud – While public/hyperscale cloud deployments have been outpacing the private cloud, according to an IDC report, private cloud spending increased by 28.2%, year-over-year, in 2018.
+While public/hyper-scale cloud deployments have been outpacing the private cloud, according to an IDC report, private cloud spending increased by 28 percent, year-over-year, in 2018.
 MHCH providers should also offer hosted cloud services in their data center.
 For example, Connectria offers managed hosting (private and multi-tenant environments) for X86 and IBM i and AIX workloads.

-Hyperscale Public Cloud – To qualify as an MHCH provider, the managed cloud provider must also provide services for hyperscale cloud environments: AWS, Azure, GCP, etc. While they don’t technically need to support more than one hyperscale provider, many of our customers deploy workloads in more than one.
+To qualify as an MHCH provider, the managed cloud provider must also provide services for hyper-scale cloud environments: AWS, Azure, GCP, etc. While they don’t technically need to support more than one hyper-scale provider, many of our customers deploy workloads in more than one.
 AWS/Azure combinations are common, especially for organizations with in-house development departments.

 There are three subcategories of environments not explicitly shown in the diagram, but which Gartner covers in their report: